Upfitting an enclosed truck

 - Access and convenience: Remote auxiliary panels available with EnPak solutions provide versatility in where the machine is located versus where the controls are for the user.
 This helps optimize the available space in a truck.
 For example, the technician can add outlets where their worktable is located.
 Properly located remote panels also enhance safety, since the technician doesn’t have to move around as much or move their equipment to use it.

-It’s important to think through the design and layout of an enclosed truck in order to optimize all-in-one performance and safety.
+It’s important to think through the design and layout of an enclosed truck to optimize all-in-one performance and safety.
 Every install is different but keeping best practices in mind when installing an all-in-one solution on an enclosed truck will help greatly.

 Here are four tips for installation in an enclosed truck: